MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/open-and-run-a-sample-app.md

 ---
-title: Use a sample app | Microsoft Docs
+title: Use a sample app (quickstart) | Microsoft Docs
-description: Step-by-step instructions for using a sample app in powerapps.com.
+description: Step-by-step instructions for creating a canvas app based on a sample in PowerApps
 services: ''
 suite: powerapps
 documentationcenter: na
-author: linhtranms
+author: AFTOwen
-manager: anneta
+manager: kfile
 editor: ''
 tags: ''